YoungjungKim016/BigDataScalaSpark1/Week3/Project 1.md

 ### MVP:
 - ALL user interaction must come purely from the console application
-- Hive/MapReduce must:
 - scrape data from datasets from an API based on your topic of choice
 - Your console application must:
     - query data to answer at least 6 analysis questions of your choice
     - have a login system for all users with passwords